 But setting up Plex on lots of different devices is time-consuming.
 And, unless you’re willing to continually add new media to other people’s computers, it’s almost impossible to keep everyone updated.

-To share your library with friends and family, open your Plex Server app and go to Settings > Users > Friends > Invite Friend.
+To share your library with friends and family, open your Plex Server app and make sure you are signed in, then go to Settings > Family and Friends> Sharing > Invite Friend.
 Fill in the person’s Plex credentials, and they will receive an invite in their email inbox.

 4. Sync Content on Mobile